Theatre Royal Newcastle

 Theatre Royal Newcastle tours

-The Theatre Royal Newcastle offers two different tours: 1) Guided Tours and 2) Bespoke Tours.
-Theatre tours are overseen by members of the Theatre Royal Newcastle Learning team.
+When running, the Theatre Royal Newcastle offers Public and Private Theatre Tours.
+All tours are overseen by members of the Theatre Royal Newcastle Learning Team.

-Tours lead visitors through the theatre building, introducing them to ‘The Story of Theatre’, a permanent exhibition area and learning space in the Gallery Foyer level, illustrating the history of Theatre from its origins in Ancient Greece through to the present day.
+Tours lead visitors through the theatre building, introducing them to ‘The Story of Theatre’, the full 19th Century splendour of Frank Matcham's auditorium, a permanent exhibition area and learning space in the Gallery Foyer level, illustrating the history of Theatre from its origins in Ancient Greece through to the present day.

 Public Theatre Tours

-Please inform the Box Office of any mobility or access requirements you may have at the time of booking.
-Call Box Office on 08448 11 21 21 to book a place – calls are charged at 7p a minute plus your phone company’s access charge, calls from mobiles may vary, please contact your operator for details.
+How to book Phone the Box Office on 08448 11 21 21.
+(Calls charged at 7p a minute plus your phone company's access charge, calls from mobiles may vary.)

 Private Theatre Tours